 Learning Today, Leading Tomorrow (LT2)

-Learning Today, Leading Tomorrow (LT2), formally Knowledge School Trust, is a multi-academy trust, established to set up Rugby Free Primary School which opened its doors for the first time in September 2015.
+Learning Today, Leading Tomorrow (LT2), formerly Knowledge School Trust, is a multi-academy trust, established to set up Rugby Free Primary School which opened its doors for the first time in September 2015.

 Members of the Trust are experienced educators, school operators and professionals and fully acknowledge the role and responsibility of the Trust Board in ensuring the highest quality standards of its schools and the tireless focus on outstanding outcomes for their students.